todar/VBA-Strings/README.md

 # VBA String Functions
-A library of String functions to make life friendlier!
+A library of String functions to make life easier! =)

 ## References
 | Reference                                  | Object               |